ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 The Name of the job, **required**.
 This could be a static name but given the power of Groovy you could get very fancy with the these.

-If using the [folders plugin](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Free+Enterprise+Plugins#CloudBeesFreeEnterprisePlugins-FoldersPlugin), the full path to the job can be used.
-Note that the folders must already exist and that the seed job must be in the root (Available since 1.17).
+If using the [folders plugin](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Free+Enterprise+Plugins#CloudBeesFreeEnterprisePlugins-FoldersPlugin), the full path to the job can be used. e.g.
 ```groovy
 name('path/to/myjob')
 ```
+Note that the folders must already exist and that the seed job must be in the root (Available since 1.17).
 ## Display Name
 ```groovy
 displayName(String displayName)